mccanne/sharkfest/README.md

 ```
 (note "canonical form" instead of short-hand Zed)

-Because everything is driven off the API, it would be easy to run
+Because everything is driven off the API, it is easy to run
 this automation at periodic intervals and populated a data pool with
 the analysis.